JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 -   [Ron Buckton (@rbuckton)](https://twitter.com/rbuckton): For an intensely thorough set of reviews containing deep insights into the wild and wacky world of JavaScript and TypeScript classes, along with the final approval in 2022.

 Additional thanks to [Daniel Rosenwasser (@drosenwasser)](https://twitter.com/drosenwasser) for helping me coordinate the cake.
-Hopefully if there's a next time I'll be able to hand-deliver it to the TypeScript team office in Redmond rather than hoard it all for myself in Brooklyn.
+Hopefully if there's a next time I'll be able to hand-deliver it to the TypeScript team office in Redmond (rather than hoard it all for myself in Brooklyn). 🍰